 Our service providers

-If you choose to upgrade to a paid account, or if you pay for an auction item you have won using a credit or debit card, we will ask you to enter your card details on our site.
+If you pay for something using the payment gateway on our site, we will ask you to enter your card details on our site.
 This information is not sent to our servers, but instead it is sent securely to our card processing service provider, Stripe, Inc., using industry-standard security protocols.
 Stripe subsequently sends us information regarding your payment method, but this has been anonymised so that the card details can no longer be identified.